Running Docker in my Homelab

 mydata:

-1. Create a directory on the host
+1. Map to a directory on the host

 # Create the volume